kyma-project/community/collaboration/sig-core/proposals/event-flow.md

 ## Goal

-Improve provisioning of Knative Event-Mesh related components and implement deprovisioning of those components.
+Improve the provisioning of Knative Eventing Mesh-related components and implement deprovisioning of those components.

 ## Current solution